LuxLang/lux/documentation/book/the_lux_programming_language/chapter_10.md

 	You may be wondering what is the relationship between the `Macro` and `Macro'` types.
 	When you define a macro, you define it as a function, which is to say, a `Macro'` type.
 	But once it has been defined, it gets re-labelled as a `Macro`, so that way the Lux compiler can distinguish it from other functions.
-	This is all done for you by the `macro:` macro, so there's no need to worry about it.
+	This is all done for you by the `macro` macro, so there's no need to worry about it.

 ---